hlorus/CAD_Sketcher/README.md

 CAD sketcher heavily depends on the [solvespace python module](https://pypi.org/project/py-slvs/) and won't be functional without it.

 - Inside the addon's preferences check the "Solver Module" tab to see if the module is already available
-- Press "Install from PyPi"
+- Press "Install from PIP"

 Check the [installation](https://hlorus.github.io/CAD_Sketcher/installation) chapter for in-depth instructions.